Great Horned Owl: The Greatest Nocturnal Hunter

 Great Horned Owl Size

-Great horned owls are big birds, the second-largest owl species in North America, with a wingspan of 4½ feet!
+Great horned owls are big birds, one of the largest owl species in North America, measuring around 2 feet long, and weighing around 3 pounds with a wingspan of 4½ feet!
 The bird’s anatomy is adapted to its habitat and behavior.
 It has a sharp beak for eating meat, talons for gripping prey and fringed wing feathers for silent flight.

 You won’t want to miss these outstanding pictures of owls.